-Cash, cash equivalents and marketable securities as of March 31, 2016 were approximately \$14.3 million, compared to \$13.6 million as of December 31, 2015.
+Cash, cash equivalents and marketable securities as of June 30, 2016 were approximately \$11.4 million, compared to \$13.6 million as of December 31, 2015.
 In March 2016, the Company entered into a Subscription Agreement with certain investors pursuant to which the Company issued an aggregate of 1,692,151 shares of its common stock at a price per share of \$2.40 for an aggregate purchase price of approximately \$4.1 million.
 Pursuant to the Subscription Agreement, the Company also issued to the investors warrants to purchase up to an aggregate of 846,073 shares of its common stock.
 Each warrant has an exercise price of \$4.50 per share, will initially be exercisable on September 17, 2016, and will expire on March 16, 2019.
+Additionally, under the terms of the Company's ALLSTAR Loan Award with CIRM (see Note 2 - "Loan Payable"), Capricor received \$3.0 million in additional disbursements in the six months ended June 30, 2016.

-Furthermore, in March 2016, Capricor was informed by CIRM that it was approved for a grant award in the amount of approximately \$3.4 million to fund in part Capricor's Phase I/II HOPE-Duchenne clinical trial.
-Pursuant to terms of the award, the disbursements will be tied to the achievement of specified milestones.
-In addition, the terms of the CIRM Award include a co-funding requirement pursuant to which the Company is required to spend a minimum of approximately \$2.3 million toward its HOPE-Duchenne clinical trial.
-The terms of the award are subject to the execution of definitive documents which have not been completed as of the date of filing of this Quarterly Report on Form 10-Q. The Company's principal uses of cash are for research and development expenses, general and administrative expenses, capital expenditures and other working capital requirements.
+Furthermore, in June 2016, Capricor entered into a Grant Award with CIRM in the amount of approximately \$3.4 million (the "CIRM Award") to fund, in part, Capricor's Phase I/II HOPE-Duchenne clinical trial.
+Pursuant to the terms of the CIRM Award, the disbursements are tied to the achievement of specified operational milestones.
+In addition, the terms of the CIRM Award include a co-funding requirement pursuant to which Capricor is required to spend a minimum of approximately \$2.3 million of its own capital to fund the HOPE-Duchenne clinical trial.
+In July 2016, Capricor received the first disbursement of \$2.0 million under the terms of the CIRM Award (see Note 6 - "Commitments and Contingencies").
+The Company's principal uses of cash are for research and development expenses, general and administrative expenses, capital expenditures and other working capital requirements.